We just finished making this year’s hay at our family farm.

 Have you ever wanted to organize your spices and dried herbs better?
 The grocery store containers don’t just cut it – they are expensive and not uniform in size, making it difficult to organize.
 Special spice racks and jars aren’t very flexible and usually don’t provide enough jars or storage.

 You can go hog wild with this idea.
-In addition to organizing and beautifying your heretofore haphazard spice rack/cabinet, you could make great Christmas gifts or even sell them on Etsy or at craft shows.… Read the rest
+In addition to organizing and beautifying your heretofore haphazard spice rack/cabinet, you could make great Christmas gifts or even sell them on Etsy or at … Read the rest

 Posted in Food